Soumyajit Ghosh: 2014

 At the Lusofonia Games, 2014 in Goa, Ghosh won gold medal in mixed doubles and men's team event as well as a silver and bronze in men's singles and doubles respectively.
 He was also a quarter finalist at the Senior National Ranking Table Tennis Championships in Patna, 2014.
 At the 2014 Commonwealth Games, Glasgow Ghosh reached the quarter finals of both men's singles and doubles.
 He also reached the semis of the team event.

 2015

 At the WTTC 2015, Soumyajit reached R64 by beating Quadri Aruna.

 2016

 On 14 April 2016, Soumyajit Ghosh qualified for the 2016 Rio Olympics.
 However, he made a first round exit in the men's individual event losing to Padasak Tanviriyavechakul of Thailand.

 2017

 On 30 April 2017, Soumyajit Ghosh won the ITTF Challenge Seamaster Chile Open singles event, by beating compatriot Anthony Amalraj in the final.
 This was his first ITTF Pro title and he became the third Indian to win an ITTF event.

+Controversy

+He was placed under provisional suspension and dropped from the Indian Team and replaced by Sanil Shetty for the 2018 Commonwealth Games after a complaint of rape was filed against him by an 18-year-old teenager in Barasat, West Bengal.
+He has denied the allegations.
+He later married the girl who accused him of rape.